 Doug Hastings focuses his practice on environmental and administrative law.
 Doug represents clients in matters arising under a variety of federal and state environmental statutes, including the Clean Air Act, Clean Water Act, National Environmental Policy Act (NEPA), and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 He also assists clients in navigating agency proceedings and litigation involving the Administrative Procedure Act.

 Another focus area of Doug’s practice has been representing clients in a variety of aspects of CERCLA cleanups and litigation.
-His CERLCA work has included contribution litigation in federal district and appellate courts, assistance with settlement discussions, and advice regarding contaminated site investigations.
+His CERCLA work has included contribution litigation in federal district and appellate courts, assistance with settlement discussions, and advice regarding contaminated site investigations.

 Doug maintains an active pro bono practice and has been particularly involved in immigration proceedings such as defensive asylum cases, requests for Special Immigrant Juvenile (SIJ) status, and U-Visa applications for victims of domestic violence.

 During law school, Doug served as an article editor for the Harvard Environmental Law Review and participated in the Emmett Environmental Law and Policy Clinic.
 Before attending law school, he worked at Duke University as a researcher in environmental health, where his research included modeling the geographic distribution of lead exposure risk.

 Harvard Law School, 2013, Juris Doctor, cum laude

 Duke University, 2009, Bachelor of Arts, Environmental Science and Policy, magna cum laude

 District of Columbia

 US Court of Appeals for the District of Columbia Circuit

 US District Court for the Eastern District of Virginia